-The Civic Orchestra of Tucson is a 60-piece all volunteer orchestra whose members share a common love for performing classical music to southern Arizona audiences.
+The Civic Orchestra of Tucson is a 60-member all-volunteer orchestra whose musicians share a common love for performing classical music to southern Arizona audiences.
 Some are professional musicians and music teachers.
 Others have a "day job" in another field, some are students, and some are retired.
 All members appreciate the opportunity to practice and perform in a symphony orchestra.
 Visit our Repertoire page to see all the pieces that the orchestra has performed.

 Interested in joining the Civic Orchestra of Tucson?

 ~ Amy, Violin, member since 2009